Having teamed up in 1986, Coore and Crenshaw have an impressive golf design resume.

 Barnbougle Lost Farm

 It was not an easy task to create a course that can compete with the original design at Barnbougle, the Dunes course.
-But Coore and Crenshaw’s Lost Farm does just that with its two extra par-3s that mean their are 20 holes for you to enjoy.
+But Coore’s Lost Farm does just that with its two extra par-3s that mean their are 20 holes for you to enjoy.

 Like Barnbougle above, Coore and Crenshaw were once again under pressure to deliver and compete with a brilliant neighbour as they set about designing their Cabot Cliffs.
 Just down the road is Cabot Links, a course that burst onto the golf scene when it opened.
 Once again though the two architects delivered a course that, to many, exceeds its neighbour.
 As you can see from the image above, it is simply spectacular.